roadrunner-server/docs/queues/google-pub-sub.md

 1. TLS is not supported at the moment.
 2. Metrics are not supported at the moment.
-3. Telemetry and Authentification are not supported at the moment.
+3. Telemetry and Authentication are not supported at the moment.
 Use `insecure: true` to test this driver.